-12.2.2 Tool Changers
+11.2.1 Tool Changers

-LinuxCNC supports three types of tool changers: manual, random location and fixed location.
-Information about configuring an LinuxCNC tool changer is in the Integrator Manual.
+EMC supports three types of tool changers "manual", "random location" and "fixed location".
+Information about configuring an EMC tool changer is in the Integrators Manual.

-Manual Tool Changer Manual tool changer (you change the tool by hand) is treated like a fixed location tool changer and the P number is ignored.
+Manual Tool Changer

+Manual tool changer (you change the tool by hand) is treated like a fixed location tool changer and the P number is ignored.
 Using the manual tool changer only makes sense if you have tool holders that remain with the tool (Cat, NMTB, Kwik Switch etc.) when changed thus preserving the location of the tool to the spindle.
 Machines with R-8 or router collet type tool holders do not preserve the location of the tool and the manual tool changer should not be used.

-Fixed Location Tool Changers Fixed location tool changers always return the tools to a fixed position in the tool changer.
-This would also include designs like lathe turrets.
-When LinuxCNC is configured for a fixed location tool changer the P number is ignored (but read, preserved and rewritten) by LinuxCNC, so you can use P for any bookkeeping number you want.
+Fixed Location Tool Changers

+Fixed location tool changers like lathe turrets the tools are in a fixed position in the tool changer.
+When EMC is configured for a fixed location tool changer the "P" number is ignored (but read, preserved and rewritten) by EMC, so you can use P for any bookkeeping number you want.

-Random Location Tool Changers Random location tool changers swap the tool in the spindle with the one in the changer.
-With this type of tool changer the tool will always be in a different pocket after a tool change.
-When a tool is changed LinuxCNC rewrites the pocket number to keep track of where the tools are.
+Random Location Tool Changers

+Random location tool changers swaps the tool in the spindle with the one in the changer.
+This type of tool changer the tool location will always be in a different pocket after a tool change.
+When a tool is changed EMC rewrites the pocket number to keep track of where the tool are.
 T can be any number but P must be a number that makes sense for the machine.

-12.3 Cutter Compensation
+11.3 Cutter Radius Compensation

-Cutter Compensation allows the programmer to program the tool path without knowing the exact tool diameter.
+Cutter Radius Compensation allows the programmer to program the tool path without knowing the exact tool diameter.
 The only caveat is the programmer must program the lead in move to be at least as long as the largest tool radius that might be used.

-There are two possible paths the cutter can take while cutter compensation is on to the left or right side of a line when facing the direction of cutter motion from behind the cutter.
+There are two possible paths the cutter can take while cutter radius compensation is on to the left or right side of a line when facing the direction of cutter motion from behind the cutter.
 To visualize this imagine you were standing on the part walking behind the tool as it progresses across the part.
 G41 is your left side of the line and G42 is the right side of the line.